Anant-Arora/Text-OCR-End-To-End/README.md

-# Handwriting OCR – Aurobindo Pharma Internship Project
+# Handwriting OCR – Internship Project

 This repository contains the full implementation of an OCR pipeline designed to extract handwritten and typed pharmaceutical tables from scanned images and automatically insert the structured data into a SQL Server database.